-\I am very grateful to Galyna Vereshchagina for her excellent research assistance and the seminar participants at CERGE-EI, University of Cyprus, and University of Stockholm for helpful comments and suggestions.
+\I am very grateful to Galyna Vereshchagina for her excellent research assistance and the seminar participants at CERGE-EI, University of Cyprus, University of Stockholm and Universitat Autonoma for helpful comments and suggestions.
+This research was supported by a grant from the CERGE-EI foundation under program of the Global Development Network.
+All opinions expressed are those of the author and have not been endorsed by CERGE-EI or the GDN.
 All errors are mine.
 Address: CERGE-EI, Politickych veznu 7, 111 21 Prague 1, Czech Republic.
 Email: radim.bohacek@cerge-ei.cz